jrbarto/velocity-plugin-index-updater/README.md

 ## prerequisites
 1. You'll need to install the `hub` command-line tool.
 You can follow the documentation at https://hub.github.com/ for help.
+2. After `hub` is installed you'll need to configure the GitHub Enterprise server so that hub will recognize it as a remote repository.
+By default, hub will only work with repositories that have remotes which point to github.com.
+GitHub Enterprise hosts (such as our HCL PNP server) need to be whitelisted by running the following command: `git config --global --add hub.host github01.hclpnp.com`.
 2. You will also need to create a personal access token and set it as the `GITHUB_TOKEN` environment variable.
 Check out the following documentation for help doing that: https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line

 ## plugins.json